A Bit About Nathan In Ten Destinations

 Though I love the mountains of Utah, I also love the sea.
 Standing at the edge of the ocean with the pure breeze and the vast horizon is to see the world as a field of endless possibilities.

 3 - Hungary

-When I was 19 I had the opportunity to serve for two years as a Mormon missionary in Hungary.
+When I was 19 I had the opportunity to serve for two years as a missionary for the Church of Jesus Christ of Latter-Day Saints in Hungary.

 I was excited when I got the call to serve but I had no idea just how difficult it would be to learn the language, talk to strangers on the street and in their homes about religion, and to live away from many of the comforts of home.
 But despite the difficulties, I learned a great deal about myself, about faith and God, and about people.
 I also developed a deep love for the Hungarians, their country, their language, and of course, their food.

 Some of my greatest memories took place in Hungary and I would guess that not a day goes by that I don't think about it in some way.

 I lived in Cusco, Peru for several months in 2006/2007.
 I studied English teaching and got started learning Spanish.